All Products

 Masking of displayed data in DataStudio and Data Map

-• The sensitive data in the query results returned by using the SQL query feature of DataAnalysis is masked based on the data masking rules that you configure.
+• Masks sensitive data in the query results of the SQL Query feature in DataAnalysis based on the configured data masking rules.

 Note